Sixth Annual Children's Music Camp July 6-10, 2015

 Thanks to many donors, WCO is able to offer a field trip to the Musical Instrument Museum (MIM) to every sixth grade in Wickenburg and the surrounding area.
 WCO will pay for the entry fees as well as transportation.
 Those interested should call the Garcia Little Red Schoolhouse, Tuesday through Saturday from 10 a.m. to 2 p.m at (928) 684-7473.
 Leave a message if you cannot call during the above times.

 Fifth Annual Children's Music Camp, July 7 through 11, 2014

 Fourth Annual Children's Music Camp is July 8 through July 12, 2013.

 Fall Concert November 26, 2013

-In partnership with the Del E. Webb Center for the Performing Arts , WCO is presenting a professional orchestra as our student orchestral experience for this year.
-The Scottsdale Musical Arts Orchestra will perform again.
-They were warmly received last year.
+In partnership with the Del E. Webb Center for Performing Arts Appalachian Spring was performed by Arizona Pro Arte Orchestra for area schools.
+Tim Verville is the director.
+WCO has been presenting a professional orchestra as our student orchestral experience for many years.

 Third Annual Children's Music Camp was July 9 thrugh July 13.

 Fall Concert November 20, 2012